-A get a lot of questions around Log Insight calculations including how large to size a Log Insight instance/cluster, how much storage is necessary to meet retention requirements, and how much network bandwidth is used.
-I typically point people to the Log Insight getting started document, but this only provides part of the information and also requires manually calculations to answer all the common questions.
+I get many questions around Log Insight calculations, including how large to size a Log Insight instance/cluster, how much storage is necessary to meet retention requirements, and how much network bandwidth is used.
+I typically point people to the Log Insight getting started document, but this only provides part of the information and requires manual calculations to answer all the common questions.
 As such, I have put together a Log Insight calculator!

 - You may be concerned about the calculations being changed.
-Turns out, Google supports locking down parts of a spreadsheet tab so you can only edit the inputs not the calculations so no problems there either!
+It turns out, Google supports locking down parts of a spreadsheet tab, so you can only edit the inputs, not the calculations, so no problems there either!

-A question you may be asking yourself is why is the calculator not part of the official documentation?
+You may be asking yourself, why is the calculator not part of the official documentation?
 The answer is simple, most of the numbers I am using are estimations.
-Unfortunately, it is impossible to know the exact numbers for many of the required inputs as they are environment specific.
+Unfortunately, it is impossible to know the exact numbers for many of the required inputs as they are environment-specific.
 I have provided some good approximations that should handle most environment needs and added comments to relevant sections for tips on sizing appropriately.
 In addition, I have put into place data validation and conditional formatting to address invalid entries to the calculator.